 Factors that Affect Hard Money Loan Rates

-In exchange for the risk of lending to a borrower who may not qualify for a conforming loan and a property that may not qualify for a conforming loan, lenders require higher rates of return, so hard money rates are higher than other types of loans.
-The lenders set these rates based on a variety of things.
+In exchange for the risk of lending to a borrower or on a property that may not qualify for a conforming loan, lenders require higher rates of return, so hard money rates are higher than other types of loans.
+They offer a short-term solution to facilitate the transaction.

-A clear exit strategy is needed to get approved for a hard money loan, and the property owner must have equity in it as well.
-Generally, the exit strategy is either flipping the property and paying off the hard money loan or refinancing into an investment property loan.
+A clear exit strategy is required for a hard money loan, and the property owner must have equity.
+The exit strategy is flipping the property and paying off the hard money loan or refinancing into a conventional investment property loan.

-The loan to value (LTV) ratio will determine, in large part, what the risk is to the lender.
-The risk is typically lower to the lender when the borrower has more of their own money invested into the transaction, which would create a lower LTV.
-Unfortunately, there isn’t a rule of thumb for LTV and its correlation to interest rate because other factors are involved, such as borrower qualifications.
+The loan-to-value (LTV) ratio will determine, in large part, what the risk is to the lender.
+The risk is typically lower to the lender when the borrower has more of their own money invested into the transaction.
+Approval and rate pricing takes LTV and borrower qualifications into consideration.

 Types of Properties Funded by Hard Money Loans

-Hard money loans are generally used to fund two types of properties: properties that fix and flippers want to buy, rehab and sell, and properties that long-term investors want to buy, rehab and rent.
-Both types of properties usually need to be fixed up, but they both have different exit strategies.
+Hard money loans are generally used to fund two types of properties: those that fix-and-flippers want to buy, and investment properties that long-term investors want to buy, rehab, and rent.
+Both types of properties usually need to be fixed up, but with different exit strategies.

-Fix and flippers usually want to buy a property that needs extensive repairs and after they rehab it, they sell it and pay off the loan.
-Conversely, long-term buy-and-hold investors usually want to purchase a property that needs fewer repairs.
-They use a hard money loan to compete with cash buyers, then they fix up the property and season it with tenants.
-Then they refinance it into a conventional loan, at which time the hard money loan is paid off.
+Fix-and-flippers buy a property, complete extensive repairs, sell it, make a profit, and pay off the loan.
+Long-term buy-and-hold investors purchase a property with fewer repair needs, fix up it, season it with tenants, and refinance into a conventional loan, at which time the hard money loan is paid off.

-Hard money lending rates today are generally 7 percent to 15 percent.
+Hard money lending rates today are generally 7.5% to 15%.
 Keep in mind that these loans are interest only, with the principal due at the end of the term.
 Terms on hard money loans are generally short and vary from one year to three years.